mapbox/mapbox-studio-classic/docs/HOWTO-sources.md

 Mapbox Studio source projects are saved as a directory of files with a suffix of `.tm2source` automatically appended to the name.

 ### Exporting & Uploading
 Uploading a Mapbox Studio source project to Mapbox.com will allow you to use the source for Mapbox Studio style projects.
-Local sources will not work in packaged & uploaded styles.
-Make sure to export & upload your source project and change the reference in your style project before you publish the style.

 To upload, click on the __Settings__ button, then __Upload to Mapbox__.
 If the source has already been uploaded to Mapbox, it's Map ID will be displayed.
 Uploading will update the source associated with that Map ID.

 Exporting a Mapbox Studio source project will give you an [MBTiles]() file containing vector tiles.
 To export, click on the __Settings__ button, then __MBTiles Export__ near the top of the popup.

 Upload and export times can vary widely depending on your data and desired number of zoom levels - anywhere from a few minutes to many hours.

+### Create Style From Source
+Once your source is saved, you can create a style from the source data.
+Local sources will not work in packaged & uploaded styles.
+Make sure to upload your source project and change the source reference in your style project before you publish the style.

 Important Concepts
 ------------------

 ### Labeling polygons

-Labeling polygons doesn't work quite like it could in TileMill 1.
+Labeling polygons doesn't work quite like it could in TileMill.
 With vector tiles a polygon might be split across many vector tiles, so if you try to label it directly you will end up with lots of duplicate labels.
 Instead you willl need to derive a separate point layer and use that for polygon labeling.

 You can do this beforehand with a tool like QGIS, or on-the-fly in a Mapbox Studio SQL query using PostGIS's `ST_PointOnSurface` function, eg: